xjphongx/xjphongx/README.md

 - 🔭 I’m currently working on [vanlife](https://github.com/xjphongx/van_life) This is on hold.

-- 🌱 I’m currently learning **JavaScript, Python, React, and IT material**
+- 🌱 I’m currently learning **JavaScript, Python, React, and Selenium**

 - 📫 How to reach me **jimmyphong12@gmail.com**